 BIRD-WALKS For groups interested in bird study.
 For up to 12 people. $150 – $200.

 For information, call 201-968-0808/eco-cruises and 201-920-4746/Paddle Center or visit hackensackriverkeeper.org.

 AT FLAT ROCK BROOK NATURE CENTER

-GARDENING IN THE MORNING Every Wednesday in April and May from 9 – 11 a.m. for adults.
-No registration required.
-Bring willing hands and gloves.
-Free to all.
+GARDENING IN THE MORNING Every Wednesday in August from 9 – 11 a.m.
+For adults of all skill levels.
+No need to register, Free for all.

 Flat Rock is located off Route 4 at 443 Van Nostrand Ave., Englewood, NJ 07631.
 Call 201-567-1265 or visit flatrockbrook.org.

 Open-Mic Night: Poetry and Live Acoustic Music presented by Cool Beans Café, 304 Kinderkamack Rd. from 7 – closing.
 Sign up at 7 p.m.
 House PA and piano available.
 After-hours jam session TBA. $3/cover.
 Call 201-634-1400.